OVSDB(7) Open vSwitch OVSDB(7)

 OVSDB, the Open vSwitch Database, is a network-accessible database sys‐

-umns’ types and can include data, uniqueness, and referential integrity
+columns’ types and can include data, uniqueness, and referential in‐

-actions.
-RFC 7047 specifies the JSON-RPC based protocol that OVSDB
+durable transactions.
+RFC 7047 specifies the JSON-RPC based protocol

 The OVSDB protocol is well suited for state synchronization because it